pikdum/steam-deck/README.md

 For Fallout NV:
 * Once you have installed NVSE, rename "FalloutNVLauncher.exe" to "FalloutNVLauncher.exe.old"
 * Then rename "nvse_loader.exe" to "FalloutNVLauncher.exe"
-* Now pressing play on Steam will use SKSE.
+* Now pressing play on Steam will use NVSE.

 For Fallout 4:
 * Once you have installed F4SE, rename "Fallout4Launcher.exe" to "Fallout4Launcher.exe.old"